Elastic neutrino-electron scattering perspectives at nuclear reactors: Methodology

 \subsection{Backgrounds}

-As far as the CLOUD and DANSS experiments are concerned, we consider the expected backgrounds from Ref.~\cite{Conrad:2004gw}, for the CLOUD experiment we consider that the LiquidO technology~\cite{LiquidO:2019mxd} can reduce the background contamination down to 300 meter of water equivalent (m.w.e.), as for the DANSS setup, the same background model is assumed and rescaled to 50 m.w.e.~\cite{Alekseev:2016llm}.
+As far as the CLOUD and DANSS experiments are concerned, we consider the expected backgrounds from Ref.~\cite{Conrad:2004gw}.
+The background model consists of singles from the $^{40}$K isotope and contributions from $^{238}$U and $^{232}$Th chains.
+In addition, low energy neutrons and muon-induced spallation contaminants are included.
+For the CLOUD experiment we consider that the LiquidO technology~\cite{LiquidO:2019mxd} can reduce the background contamination down to 300 meter of water equivalent (m.w.e.).
+As for the DANSS setup, the same background model is assumed and rescaled to 50 m.w.e.~\cite{Alekseev:2016llm}.
 Regarding TAO, background contaminants were incorporated as those given in Ref.~\cite{JUNO:2024jaw} (see, e.g., Fig.~4 and Table~4 therein).
 The dominant sources of background in the experiment are twofold.
 First, there are correlated backgrounds induced by cosmic-ray muons, which produce fast neutrons and unstable isotopes such as \(^{9}\text{Li}\) and \(^{8}\text{He}\).
 Second, there is an accidental background arising from the random coincidence between a single neutron capture event and signals from natural radioactivity.
 Besides, while the reactor is operating, the dominant background is the IBD.
 However, this background can be effectively mitigated, as the Gd-doped detector's tagging capabilities allow IBD events to be identified through their prompt and delayed coincidence signature~\cite{JUNO:2020ijm}.
 Hence, in this work, we consider residual IBD background rates to be negligible.
 The resulting expected signal and background events for each experimental configuration are displayed in Fig.~\ref{fig:f0}.

 Fig.~\ref{fig:f0} shows the reconstructed signal and background event rates for all configurations.
 The signal events for CLOUD (green), TAO (blue), and DANSS (red) are shown in solid lines, while the expected backgrounds are represented by dashed lines.
 Owing to its greater detector mass exposure and superior background rejection, CLOUD is projected to achieve the highest signal-to-background ratio (S/B).
 DANSS, however, has a planned upgrade that may further reduce its background levels.
 In contrast to CLOUD and DANSS, TAO's performance on S/B is limited due to its greater distance from the reactor core as well as less effective background shielding.